 Digital technology has transformed televisions in numerous ways.
 For starters, both the picture and audio quality have undergone dramatic improvements.
 Modern televisions can also be used to stream movies and shows, rather than just receive programs via an antenna or cable connection.

 5. Video Streaming

 Digital alternatives to traditional print are now plentiful.
-This enables users to access a multitude of reading materials from a single, portable device.
-It's easy to alter the font size and style to suit reader preferences, plus, unlike with print books, there are no trees cut down to make them.
+This enables users to access a multitude of reading materials from a single, portable device, so there's no longer the same need to carry around a lot of bulky, heavy books.
+It's easy to alter the font size and style to suit reader preferences.
+Plus, unlike with print books, there are no trees cut down to make them.

 7. Digital Music

 Digital audio arrived for consumers in the shape of compact disks, providing much greater sound quality than traditional analog.
 Nowadays, most music listeners stream their audio from the web, or buy and download tracks in the form of compressed audio formats such as MP3.
 The process of recording, editing, and promoting music have also been transformed.

 The combination of satellite and digital technology means that the location of a device, such as a mobile phone, GPS device, or internet-connected computer, can be calculated very accurately.
 This information can then be used with other digital applications, such as mapping technology, to provide users with relevant information related to their location.